Table of Contents

 Types of Starters Based on the flavour production

 The types of starters include B, D, BD, and N based on their ability to produce flavour.

 - B (L) type: Leuconostocs as taste producer (old name is Betacocccus).

 - D type: L. lactis subsp. lactis biovar diacetylactis is the type D organism.

 - Type BD (LD): Mixture of the two preceding cultures.

 - N or O type: Lack of a flavor-producing organism

 Types of Starters Based on the type of fermentation

-Based on the end metabolites generated from glucose metabolism, starters are classed as homo or hetero fermenter.
+Based on the end metabolites generated from glucose metabolism, starters are classed as homogeneously or hetero fermenter.

-- Homo fermentative cultures: example.
+- homogeneously fermentative cultures: example.
 Lactococcus lactis subsp lactis.